MicrosoftDocs/windows-insider/wip/tracking-feedback.md

 3. Share your feedback link with your community.

 > [!NOTE]
-> If you're on an Azure Active Directory (AAD) work account, you can also see feedback from other users in your organization.
+> If you're on a Microsoft Entra ID work account, you can also see feedback from other users in your organization.
 [Learn more about giving and tracking feedback as a business.](./business/feedback.md).

 ## Check the status of your feedback